judepops/MultiomicsML/README.md

 * C) We aim to develop an extension to PathIntegrate which will provide the user an unsupervised utility for pathway-based multivariate analysis that can be benchmarked with synthetic data simulations.

+## Notable Tools Developed

+LLM metabolite to ChEBI ID name mapping tool
+* This tool uses semantic searching to map metabolite names to IDs
+* The website interface is availabe @https://chebiapp-ew6z7dzzp7pxc3h52p8v3p.streamlit.app/
+* Currently, we are working to get the backend ElasticSearch server online

+Unsupservised PathIntegrate Workflow:
+* This is an extension to the PathIntegrate package by Wieder et al.
+* The code is provided: pathintegrate_extension.py
+* There is also a bespoke tutorial provided detailing how to use the tool: Methods_5_Unsupervised_Tutorial.ipynb

 ## Project Workflow

 The 3 aims above map the 3 sections that were developed in the PathIntegrate Workflow: